Biology, Anatomy 6-9

 Because the puzzle is sharply cut, Alison’s Montessori is able to separate every essential part of an organ.
 If you look at the Sclero, Choroid, and Retina, these are very thin layers.
 Children see them as one block, regardless of the labels.

-I added a 3D model of the eye to emphasize that the vitreous humor (chamber filled with gel-like substance) takes up an important space in the organ.
+I added a 3D model of the eye to emphasize that the vitreous humor (chamber filled with gel-like substance) which takes up an important space in the organ.

 - A 25 piece wooden puzzle with ridges for easy lifting